JLockerman/FuzzyLog/examples/map/Readme.md

 # Map Example
-This example demonstrates using the fuzzy log to create a simple map.
+This example demonstrates using the FuzzyLog to create a simple map.

 It can be run with